its-rich/its-rich/README.md

 Here you can find a list of all Academic & Personal Projects that I have completed.

-All links redirect to the project's respective repo, where you can find a link to the any interactable material if applicable.
+All links redirect to the project's respective repo, where you can find a link to any interactable material if applicable.

 ## Academic Projects
 To comply with academic integrity, only a few of these projects have been made public.